IamBc/ShortUrl/README.md

 | 404 Not found             | Method/File doesn’t exist                                |
 | 400 Bad Request           | Wrong parameters were passed when making the API Call.   |
 | 500 Internal Server Error | There was an internal error.
 The request can be retried. |

+## App Statistics

+- Counters are stored from the beginning of the process
+- Flags/Statuses change
+- There is no history, this is the *current* state of the App.
+For statistics, the data should be collected by a monitoring tool (eg Nagios, Zabbix)

 ## API EXAMPLES
 Let’s assume that we are testing the API from the host on which it’s deployed, using curl and it’s port is 9003.